Microlith: Micro points

 The Adelaide point is found in Australia.
 Its construction, based on truncations on a blade, has a nearly trapezoidal form.
 The Adelaide point emphasizes the range of variation in both time and culture of the laminar microliths; it also shows their technological differences, but sometimes morphological similarities, with geometric microliths.
 Laminar microliths can also sometimes be described as trapezoidal, triangular or lunate.
-However, as we will see below, they are distinct from the geometric microliths because of the strokes used in the manufacture of geometric microliths, which mainly involved the microburin technique.
+However, they are distinct from the geometric microliths because of the strokes used in the manufacture of geometric microliths, which mainly involved the microburin technique.

 Geometric microliths

 Geometric microliths are a clearly defined type of stone tool, at least in their basic forms.
 They can be divided into trapezoid, triangular and lunate (half-moon) forms, although there are many subdivisions of each of these types.
 A microburin is included among the illustrations below because, although it is not a geometrical microlith (or even a tool), it is now seen as a characteristic waste product from the manufacture of these geometric microliths:

 Geometric microliths, though rare, are present as trapezoids in Northwest Africa in the Iberomaurusian.
 They later appear in Europe in the Magdalenian initially as elongated triangles and later as trapezoids (although the microburin technique is seen from the Perigordian), they are mostly seen during the Epipaleolithic and the Neolithic.
 They remained in existence even into the Copper Age and Bronze Age, competing with "leafed" and then metallic arrowheads.